opensrp/fhircore.org/README.md

 ## OpenSRP FHIR Core Smart Vaccination Certificates

-OpenSRP FHIR Core is an open source [HL7 FHIR](https://www.hl7.org/fhir/overview.html) Native Android application designed to meet WHO's Smart Vaccine certificate guidelines.
+OpenSRP FHIR Core is an open source [HL7 FHIR](https://www.hl7.org/fhir/overview.html) native Android application designed to meet WHO's Smart Vaccine certificate guidelines.
 This application is designed to be quickly adaptable by countries to support a Covid-19 vaccine rollout.
 Using the app, you can uniquely identify and register clients, record Covid-19 vaccinations and then issue a Smart Vaccine Certificate based on WHO guidelines.

 This application is built on the [Android FHIR SDK](https://github.com/google/android-fhir) developed in collaboration with Google and WHO.

 ### App Demo

-<iframe width="336" height="720" src="https://www.loom.com/embed/9beb0ec92745489a805dabbd1e0b5c40" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<center><iframe width="336" height="720" src="https://www.loom.com/embed/9beb0ec92745489a805dabbd1e0b5c40" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></center>

-<div style="position: relative; padding-bottom: 214.28571428571428%; height: 0;"><iframe src="https://www.loom.com/embed/9beb0ec92745489a805dabbd1e0b5c40" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 80%; height: 80%;"></iframe></div>
+### Key Features

+* Works 100% Offline
+* Forms easily adaptable using FHIR Questionnaires
+* Web interface to manage providers, locations and view patient records
+* Integrates with Vaccine Certificate Issuance server
+* Data syncs to [HAPI FHIR](https://hapifhir.io) data store
+* Identity and Access Management provided by [Keycloak](https://www.keycloak.org) allowing easy integration with national identity services.
+* Integration with data warehouse and realtime dashboards for reporting purposes
+* NFC Card and contactless biometric integration available